advance100/doc_webpack/using-loaders.md

 Loader can be passed query parameters via a query string (just like in the web).
 The query string is appended to the loader with `?`.
 I. e. `url-loader?mimetype=image/png`.

 Note: The format of the query string is up to the loader.
 See format in the loader documentation.
-The most loaders accept parameters in the normal query format (`?key=value&key2=value2`) and as JSON object (`?{"key":"value","key2":"value2"}`).
+Most loaders accept parameters in the normal query format (`?key=value&key2=value2`) and as JSON object (`?{"key":"value","key2":"value2"}`).

 ### in `require`